World Islamic Congress

 The World Islamic Congress was convened in Jerusalem in December 1931 at the behest of Mohammad Amin al-Husayni, the Grand Mufti of Jerusalem, and Maulana Shaukat Ali, leader of the Indian Caliphate Committee.
-Ostensibly the Congress was called to consider a proposal to establish a University at the Al-Aqsa Mosque in Jerusalem as a center of Islamic scholarship, an idea which the leaders of the prestigious Al-Azhar University in Cairo opposed and which never came to fruition.
+Ostensibly the Congress was called to consider a proposal to establish a University at Al-Aqsa in Jerusalem as a center of Islamic scholarship, an idea which the leaders of the prestigious Al-Azhar University in Cairo opposed and which never came to fruition.

-Attended by 130 delegates from 22 Muslim countries, the Congress called on Muslim states to avoid trade with the Jewish community in Palestine.
+Attended by 130 delegates from 22 Muslim countries, the Congress called on Muslim states to avoid trade with the Zionist community in Palestine.
+The Husaynis, the Nashashibis, and the Khalidis reportedly argued for a conciliatory approach, but were ultimately unsuccessful.
+During the congress, the mufti accused his rivals of being "pro-Zionist" and having "Jewish Blood".

-However, the Congress was viewed widely as an attempt by the mufti to enhance his prestige in advance of a bid for the office of caliph.
+However, the Congress was widely viewed as an attempt by the mufti to enhance his prestige in advance of a bid for the office of caliph.
 This position had remained vacant since a Pan-Islamic Congress in Mecca in 1926 had failed to agree on a suitable candidate to replace King Hussein of Hejaz.
 A rival clan of the Husaynis, the Nashashibis, helped to ensure that the mufti was unsuccessful in his bid for the caliphate.

 Following the election of Husayni as president of the Congress the agenda was arranged as follows: